kubernetes-sigs/gateway-api/docs-src/spec.md

 behavior can depend on the GatewayClass.
-If a value is set in the spec and the requested address is invalid, the GatewayClass MUST indicate this in the associated entry in GatewayStatus.Listeners.</p>
+If a value is set in the spec and the requested address is invalid, the GatewayClass MUST indicate this in the associated entry in GatewayStatus.Addresses.</p>
-<p>If no ListenerAddresses are specified, the GatewayClass may
+<p>If no Addresses are specified, the GatewayClass may
-schedule the Gateway in an implementation-defined manner, assigning an appropriate set of ListenerAddresses.</p>
+schedule the Gateway in an implementation-defined manner, assigning an appropriate set of Addresses.</p>
 <p>The GatewayClass MUST bind all Listeners to every
 GatewayAddress that it assigns to the Gateway.</p>
 <p>Support: Core</p>